 - In Hostage (and countless other films), Sheriff Jeff Talley’s family is kidnapped, and on the threat of taking their lives, Talley is ordered to undermine the efforts of the FBI who are dealing with a hostage situation of their own.
 In such cases, the protagonist is not free because literally or essentially, a gun is being held to their head.
 They are constrained by threat.

 - In The Dark Knight, the Joker presents Batman with a choice to save either Harvey Dent or Rachel Dawes.
 Batman chooses to save his beloved Rachel, only to learn that he has been tricked by the Joker, sent to the location of Dent instead.
 So, Batman was not free to choose to save Rachel, constrained as he was by deception.

-If this is to be an analysis of free will, the Chinese dissident who stared down a line of tanks at Tiananmen Square did not act freely; Martin Luther King, Jr. and his cadre of civil rights advocates were not acting of their own free will as they refused to budge in the face of attack dogs, billy clubs, and fire hoses; the martyr who refuses to renounce his convictions with a sword at his neck does not do so freely.
+If this is to be an analysis of free will, the Chinese dissident who stared down a line of tanks at Tiananmen Square did not act freely; the Rev. Martin Luther King, Jr. and his cadre of civil rights advocates were not acting of their own free will as they refused to budge in the face of attack dogs, billy clubs, and fire hoses; and Franz Jägerstätter, who refused to lend his compromise his morals for Hitler’s immoral pogrom, does not refuse freely.
 And, prevented as he was from carrying out his wishes, Mandela was in no sense free in his prison cell.

 Authentically, Significantly, Genuinely Free

 Incompatibilists have a way of exasperating compatibilists by referring to their own contra-causal3 notion of free will as “authentic” or “genuine” free will, implying, thereby, that the compatibilist notion of freedom is some facsimile of free will, a compromise necessitated by their deterministic worldview that falls terribly short.